Quickstart to custom query module in C++

 🚫

-As mgp::memory is a global object, that means all of the procedures and functions in a single shared library will refer to the same mgp::memory object.
+mgp::memory was a global object, that meant all of the procedures and functions in a single shared library will refer to the same mgp::memory object.
 As a result, calling such callables simultaneously from multiple threads will lead to incorrect memory usage.
 This also includes the case when the same callable is called from different user sessions.
-This is a constraint when using mgp::memory so the use of the thread-safe MemoryDispatcherGuard guard(memory) is advised instead.
+For some versions of memgraph this was deprecated and the use of the thread-safe MemoryDispatcherGuard guard(memory) is advised instead.
+Its has now been removed and C++ modules should be recompiled for v2.18.1+. v2.21 onwards setting mgp::memory will cause a compilation error, so the guard has to be used.

 Registration and the writing procedure are the same.
 Aldo, write procedures differ from read procedures in their graph context being mutable.